slackdaystudio/vmsnap/README.md

 # VMSnap

-VMSnap is a tool designed to simplify the process of creating and managing snapshots of virtual machines.
+VMSnap is a tool designed to simplify the process of creating and managing snapshots of KVM domains.
 This README provides an overview of the project, installation instructions, usage guidelines, and contribution information.

 ## Features